 helps ease inflammation that is the cause of most aches or pains.
 The bark of the famous willow tree contains salicin, a chemical similar to the main component in aspirin (Bayer).
 Willow bark is also helpful in relieving discomfort from lower back pain, headaches, osteoarthritis (OA), and other such conditions.

-is a spice known for its yellow color and unique flavor.
+is a spice known for its yellow color and unique flavor?
 It consists of curcumin, an antioxidant that helps protect your body from free radical molecules that may damage cells and tissues.
 Turmeric can aid in treating several other conditions such as ulcers, indigestion, psoriasis, upset stomach, and cancer.

-Cloves are not just spices that enhance the taste of food but also herbal supplements that can treat a wide range of medical conditions. can help ease nausea treat colds and pain associated with arthritic inflammation, headaches, and toothaches.
+Cloves are not just spices that enhance the taste of food but also herbal supplements that can treat a wide range of medical conditions. can help ease nausea and treat colds and pain associated with arthritic inflammation, headaches, and toothaches.

 It relieves pain by balancing the body’s natural energy pathways.
 The flow of energy in this method is popularly known as “qi.”
-Acupuncturists place tiny needles in the skin concerning the source of pain and relieve the condition by releasing serotonin in the body.
+Acupuncturists place tiny needles in the skin concerning the source of pain and relieve the condition by releasing serotonin into the body.

 Heat and Ice:

 Among the common pain remedies, applying heat and ice can prove very helpful in various kinds of pain.
 It also helps reduce the stiffness that occurs with strains and sprains.